-Alongside music and architecture, you will also be able to enjoy visual art on your visit to Helsinki Music Centre.
+Alongside music and architecture, you will also be able to enjoy visual art on your visit to Musiikkitalo.
 Reijo Hukkanen’s Song Trees and Kirsi Kaulanen’s Gaia were both specifically commissioned for this building.
 Works from the Finnish State Art Deposit collection are also on display here, including Antti Immonen’s Black Smoker at the Sibelius Academy entrance and Laila Pullinen’s Spring Within which can be found indoors at the corner of Mannerheimintie and Kansalaistori Square.

 currently at risk of extinction in Finland.
 The sculpture can be viewed and interpreted from many different vantage points, variously taking on the appearance of a horn, saxophone, landscape or an abstract winding shape.

 Song Trees are a totem for everyone, whether they’re just passing by or actually visiting Musiikkitalo.
 Featuring a series of highly recognisable visual elements, this playful work is guaranteed to catch your attention